Coronavirus situation in the UK – Customer service at the Embassy of Finland and compilation of guidance

 - Please read further guidance regarding coronavirus by the Finnish authorities here: Information and advice on the coronavirus.

-- All non-essential shops and community spaces, restaurants, pubs, cafes, theatres and gyms have been closed.
-Also many parks have been closed.
+- Most non-essential shops and community spaces, restaurants, pubs, cafes, theatres and gyms are closed.
 Schools have been closed across the UK until further notice for all pupils except children of key workers and the most vulnerable.
+Schools may be opened for some age groups from early June.

 - If you have coronavirus symptoms in the UK, please contact the NHS 111 coronavirus service for guidance, primarily electronically https://111.nhs.uk/covid-19/.
 You can also contact NHS by calling 111.
 Do not go to a GP or a hospital.